How Customer Intelligence Helps Create a Personalized Customer Experience

 SHARE THE ARTICLE ON

-This blog will dive deep into everything about the Ordinal Scale.
+This blog will dive deep into everything about the Ordinal Scale, exploring its definition, how to measure ordinal data, some types, and examples of ordinal scale questions.

 Ordinal Scale is listed 2nd in the four ‘Levels of Measurement’, as described by S.S.
 Stevens.
 The Ordinal scale includes statistical data type where variables are in order or rank but without a degree of difference between categories.